How to Implement Chain of Responsibility

 Critically, the external audit by a safety representative was never completed at an operational level to ascertain if the current traffic management was suitable.
 Training of the companies duty holders was also not completed and added to the list of items to ensure were rolled out to improve safety at the front line.

 MAEZ has also helped dozens of businesses address risks found through Gap Analysis that would have exposed the businesses to serious financial penalties by not adequately implementing Chain of Responsibility, easily exceeding the costs Holcim faced.
-With the limitations of available in house training, MAEZ also has targeted training for front line staff and executives, who carry Chain of Responsibility within an organisation, under the Heavy Vehicle National Law.
+With the limitations of available in house training, MAEZ also has targeted training for front line staff and executives, who carry a Chain of Responsibility within an organisation, under the Heavy Vehicle National Law.

 Implementing Chain of Responsibility and ensuring a safe workplace is not an easy task.
 You should always include outsourced expertise to ensure that you and your business has made sure it has every opportunity to ensure safety.